wolf-mathieu/dotfiles/README.md

 ![](images/2021-03-15_11-49.png)

-Ex. of blur and dwm variant
+Ex. of blur and dwm variant (DWM with: swallow, gaps, focus on click)

 ![](dvWfnHw.png)
 # Dependences